pzchu/Langchain-Chatchat/README.md

 # Langchain-Chatchat with BigDL-LLM Acceleration on Intel GPUs

-*Langchain-Chatchat* is a RAG (Retrieval Augmented Generation) application that aims to implement knowledge and search engine based QA using LLMs optimized by **BigDL-LLM**.
+*Langchain-Chatchat* is a RAG (Retrieval Augmented Generation) application that implements knowledge and search engine based QA.
+This repo is a fork of [chatchat-space/Langchain-Chatchat](https://github.com/chatchat-space/Langchain-Chatchat), and includes [BigDL-LLM](https://github.com/intel-analytics/bigdl) optimizations to run it on **Intel GPU** (e.g., local PC with iGPU, discrete GPU such as Arc, Flex and Max).

-This repo is a fork of [chatchat-space/Langchain-Chatchat](https://github.com/chatchat-space/Langchain-Chatchat) which includes BigDL-LLM optimizations to run it on **Intel GPUs**.
-You can change the UI language in the left-side menu.
-Now we support **English** and **简体中文** (see video demos below).
+>You can change the UI language in the left-side menu.
+We currently support **English** and **简体中文** (see video demos below).

 <br/>

 <table width="100%">
   <tr>